Support At Home

 FAQs

-If you currently have an HCP, then you will be transitioned into Support at Home with the same funding as you currently have.
+If you currently have a HCP, then you will transition into Support at Home with the same funding as you currently have and will not lose any unspent funds you have at the time SAH begins.